-When faced with decisions about retirement, one of the most common ones is likely to be how you want to receive your super – whether you choose to receive it through regular pension payments, withdraw it as a lump sum, or like many people, maybe a combination of both.
+When faced with decisions about retirement, how you want to receive your super may be high on your list – whether you choose to receive it through regular pension payments, withdraw it as a lump sum, or like many people, maybe a combination of both.

-There’s generally no right or wrong answer here – it depends on your personal circumstances, your retirement plans and what the best strategy is for you.
+There’s generally no right or wrong answer – it depends on your personal circumstances, your retirement plans and what the best strategy is for your circumstances.

-When you take the above choices and factors into account, together with the potential tax implications and possible effects on Age Pension or other government entitlements, it’s essential to get the right advice before finalising any decisions.
-As a Group Super member, there are different advice options available to you as part of your account features.Find out more
+When you take the above choices and factors into account, together with the potential tax implications and possible effects on Age Pension or other government entitlements, it’s important to get the right advice for your circumstances before finalising any decisions.
+As a Group Super member, there are different advice options available to you.

-Try this handy calculator to help you determine how long you expect your pension to last and ways to make it last longer using different options.
+Try this handy calculator to help you determine how long your pension may last, and options to help make it last longer.
 (Source: ASIC MoneySmart)